neyneyalldayday/javascript-begen/README.md

 # javascript-begen
-my eyes are bleeding, is that ok? password generator
+a password generator that lets you select the length and complexity of the pass word